Deck Cleaning: What to Know Before Starting

 What Can You Use To Clean A Deck?

 You can use different cleaning methods depending on the material because each deck surface reacts uniquely to moisture, abrasion, and detergents.
-So Aqviz experts recommends these cleaning methods for the below deck types.
+So Aqviz experts recommend these cleaning methods for the below deck types.

 We match the cleaning technique with the deck’s structural behavior, surface hardness, and moisture sensitivity.
 This approach helps us prevent fiber damage on softwood boards and coating failure on composite and PVC surfaces.